picfight/pfcredit/README.md

-# pfcredit
+# pfCredit

 [![Build Status](https://travis-ci.org/picfight/pfcredit.png?branch=master)](https://travis-ci.org/picfight/pfcredit)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

-pfcredit is a cross-platform GUI for decred written in node.js using Electron.
+pfCredit is a cross-platform GUI wallet for PicFight coin based on the [Decred/Decrediton](https://github.com/decred/decrediton).

 ## Installation

-Currently pfcredit is available on Windows, Linux, and macOS.
+Currently pfCredit is available on Windows, Linux, and macOS.

 Pfcredit will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.

-Download the pfcredit release for your operating system on [picfgith/picfgith-binaries](https://github.com/picfgith/picfgith-binaries/releases).
+Download the pfCredit release for your operating system on [picfgith/picfgith-binaries](https://github.com/picfgith/picfgith-binaries/releases).

 On macOS, Ubuntu (14.04 LTS kernel 3.16 and later), and recent Debians, there should be no additional dependencies needed (exception: Ubuntu 18.04+, see [issue #1404](https://github.com/picfight/pfcredit/issues/1404)).